cerebroapp/cerebro/README.md

 ## Usage
 You can download the latest version on  [releases](https://github.com/KELiON/cerebro/releases) page.

-After installation use default shortcut `ctrl+space` to show an app window.
+After installation use the default shortcut <kbd>ctrl</kbd><kbd>space</kbd> to show an app window.
 You can customize this shortcut clicking on icon in menu bar → preferences.

 ![Cerebro](https://cloud.githubusercontent.com/assets/594298/20180624/858a483a-a75b-11e6-94a1-ef1edc4d95c3.gif)